ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* BUG: Budget invites can be sent to users who already belong to budget and duplicate buddy invites can be sent to users who are already buddies
-* Get rid of panics
+* Get rid of panics?
 * Double check all unsafe code
 * Finish tests in users handler